seominjoon/piqa/README.md

 - Please create a new issue on this repository or contact [Minjoon Seo][minjoon] ([@seominjoon][minjoon-github]) for questions and suggestions.

 ## Introduction
 We will assume that you have read the [paper][paper], though we will try to recap it here.
-PIQA challenge is about approaching (existing) extractive question answering tasks via phrase retrieval mechanism (we plan to hold the challenge for several extractive QA datasets in near future, though we currently only support PIQA for SQuAD 1.1.).
+PIQA challenge is about approaching (existing) extractive question answering tasks via phrase retrieval mechanism (we plan to hold the challenge for several extractive QA datasets in near future, though we currently only support PIQA for [SQuAD 1.1][squad].).
 This means we need:

 1. **document encoder**: enumerates a list of (phrase, vector) pairs from the document,
 2. **question encoder**: maps each question to the same vector space, and